c3d/xl/README.md

 The `invoke` function sends a program to the remote node and opens a bi-directional connexion, which allows the sensor to `reply` when it feels it has useful data to report.
-In that case, the sensor replies with a call to `temperature_changed` with the old and new temperature, and the controlling node can display a message using `writeln`.
+In that case, the sensor replies with a call to `temperature_changed`, sending back the old and new temperature, and the controlling node can display a message using `writeln`.

 ### Reporting changes in temperatures since last report

-Maybe what really interests you is change over time, even if it's gradual.
+Another application may be interested in how temperature changes over time, even if it's gradual.
 In that case, you want to report temperature if it changes by more than one degree since last time it was *reported* (instead of measured).
-You can do that with a slight variation in the code above, simply changing when you store `last_temperature`:
+You can do that with a slight variation in the code above, so that you update `last_temperature` only after having transmitted the new value, not after having measured it:

     invoke "sensor.corp.net",
         last_temperature := temperature